-In recent years, the term population health has been creating waves in the field of healthcare, as a way to shift the focus from individual health outcomes to enhancing the health of entire populations.
+In recent years, the term population health or public health has been creating waves in the field of healthcare, as a way to shift the focus from individual health outcomes to enhancing the health of entire populations.

 In this article, we’ll dig deep into population health, its major concepts, its determinants, and why it is essential in healthcare.